infinum/dotnet-handbook/Best practices/Design patterns/Behavioral patterns.md

 #### Chain of Responsability

-With Chain of Responsability pattern we avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+With the Chain of Responsibility pattern, we avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.

 To implement this pattern we create a chain of objects to examine requests.
 Each object in turn examines a request and either handles it or passes it on to the next object in the chain.
-Client that sends request doesn’t have to know the chain’s structure nor keep direct references to its members.
+A client that sends request doesn’t have to know the chain’s structure nor keep direct references to its members.

 ```c#
 abstract class CarService